javafxports/openjdk-jfx/SANDBOX-FILES.md

 As a reminder, the general policy for making updates is:

-1. A PR that touches "sandbox-only" files must only modify "sandbox-only" files.
+1. A PR that touches "sandbox-only" files must _only_ modify "sandbox-only" files.
 You can't mix "sandbox-only" files and upstream managed files in the same PR.

-2. After a PR that touches "sandbox-only" files is merged into develop, it will need to be manually integrated into master as well by one of the sandbox maintainers.
+2. After a PR that touches "sandbox-only" files is merged into `develop`, it will need to be manually integrated into `master` as well by one of the sandbox maintainers.

-# List of javafxports-only files
+# List of sandbox-only files

 ```
 .ci/before_install.sh